MJHealey/Data-Science/README.md

 `UC Berkeley · May 2025`

 - Performed EDA and imputation on a multi-year flight dataset
-- Fine-tuned Logistic Regression and Random Forest classifiers with hyperparameter optimization
+- Fine-tuned Logistic Regression and Random Forest classifiers for flight delay prediction.
 - Collaborated on Databricks for distributed processing; team's final XGBoost model achieved **85.3% F1-score**

 ---